arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

 ```

 there is no indication at all that the tag name of the closing tag
-must be exactly the same tag name parsed by the opening tag.\
+must match the string parsed by the opening tag.

-"How so?", you may cry, "It's using the very same `tagNameP`!
-They
+"How so?"
+I can hear you cry.
+"They are using the very same
-must be the same tag name!".
+`tagNameP`!
+They must be the same tag name!
+It's literally written there!"
 Not quite. `openingTagP` and `closingTagP` share the same tag name
-*parser*, not the same tag name value.
-A parser, remember, is a
+*parser*, not the same tag name *value*.
+Remember?
+A parser is a
 function eventually returning a parsed value.
-It's not that
+It's not that value.
-value.

-`tagNameP`, as it is defined, would succeed with *any* string
+`tagNameP`, as it is defined, would succeed with *any* sequence
 of letters. `PemaNgat` would also succeed with *any* string.
 Possibly,
-and most likely, with any unrelated string.
+and most likely, with unrelated strings.
 There is really no
 connection between the two.

 What we would rather do, instead, is to build `closingTagP` as the